Polyamory 101: Definitions & Types Topical Map: SEO Clusters

 Concise answers to the most searched beginner questions with links to deeper articles.

-Content Strategy for Polyamory 101: Definitions & Types
+Content strategy and topical authority plan for Polyamory 101: Definitions & Types

 The recommended SEO content strategy for Polyamory 101: Definitions & Types is the hub-and-spoke topical map model: one comprehensive pillar page on Polyamory 101: Definitions & Types, supported by 31 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Polyamory 101: Definitions & Types — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Polyamory 101: Definitions & Types.

 36